At A Glance:

 If you're one of the 1.9 billion Americans currently struggling to manage your weight, it's important to do all that you can to take back control of your health.
 Maintaining a body mass index above a healthy level puts you at a greater risk for developing dangerous weight-related diseases, including type 2 diabetes, cardiovascular disease, hypertension, and even certain types of cancers.

 While you may be privy to many of the standard suggestions for weight loss, including diet and exercise, there is another fat-loss factor that many of us often overlook: our vitamin and mineral intake.
 As the data continues to pile in revealing a steady rise in the number of overweight individuals in our country, research has begun to explore how certain vitamins and minerals affect our ability to manage our weight.
 Several micronutrients have been shown to help positively regulate weight and body fat composition, offering benefits that range from increasing metabolism, reducing appetite, and stabilizing blood sugar.
-Today, we're exploring vitamins and minerals that are proven to be effective for weight loss and weight management.
+Today, we're exploring vitamins and minerals for weight loss, metabolism and weight management.

 The B Vitamins